 At UCLA Health, we use nuclear medicine procedures to diagnose disease, manage conditions, plan treatment and deliver targeted therapies.
 Nuclear medicine technology enables us to:

 Diagnose conditions: Our experts perform scans of the heart, thyroid, liver, kidneys, gallbladder, lungs and other organs to see how the organs are working and to diagnose a range of conditions.
-These include cardiovascular disease, Alzheimer’s disease, epilepsy and some cancers, such as prostate cancer.
-We can also detect damage in cells throughout the body and use bone scans to evaluate bone pain, injuries and infection.
+Examples of these conditions include cardiovascular disease, Alzheimer’s disease, epilepsy and cancers.

-Manage disease and plan treatments: We use the results of nuclear medicine scans to gather information about certain tumors, including prostate tumors.
-Using this information, we can develop the most appropriate treatment plan while lowering the risk of future disease.
+Manage disease and plan treatments: We use the results of nuclear medicine scans to gather information about the character, and stage of the disease as well as how it is responding to therapy.
+Using this information, your care team can develop the most appropriate treatment plan while lowering the risk of future disease.

 Nuclear medicine scans and procedures we offer

-Our team uses sophisticated imaging and revolutionary technology to deliver the latest advances in care.
+Our team uses sophisticated imaging technology to deliver the latest advances in care.
 We specialize in all nuclear medicine procedures, including:

 These imaging tests create detailed pictures of the body using safe amounts of a radioactive tracer.
-The images allow us to see how organs are working and evaluate abnormal or damaged tissues.
-We also use these scans to assess your body’s biological functions, including your metabolic function (how your body uses energy).
+The images allow us to see how organs are working and evaluate abnormal, damaged or cancerous tissues.

-After giving you the tracer, your doctor performs the PET scan or CT scan.
+After giving you the tracer, your doctor performs the PET/CT scan.
 The tracer collects in certain areas of the body and shows up on the images.
 Depending on the procedure, these highlighted areas may indicate tumors, evidence of Alzheimer’s disease or problems with the heart or blood vessels.

 Cardiac perfusion scan (nuclear stress test)

-This imaging study evaluates how the heart muscle is working by looking at blood flow through the heart.
+This imaging study evaluates blood flow through the arteries of your heart.
 We inject a small amount of safe, radioactive tracer into a vein.
-As the tracer moves through your heart muscle, we watch its movement using a scanner that shows real-time images of your blood vessels and heart.
+As the tracer moves through your heart muscle, we take images with a scanner that allows us to check the blood vessels in your heart.
 We can identify any damaged areas or blood flow problems based on how the tracer looks on the scan.

-We perform this test while you’re resting and after you’ve exercised (nuclear stress test).
+We perform this test while you are resting and after you have exercised (nuclear stress test).
 Your doctor may ask you to walk on a treadmill or do another activity that increases your heart rate before doing the second scan.
 We then compare the resting images to the post-exercise images.

 A cardiac perfusion scan helps us see how much blood is reaching the heart.
 It allows us to determine the cause of chest pain or to assess damage after a heart attack.